cjus/node-neo4j-presentation/presentation/readme.md

 The process of applying a skin (texture) to a wire frame model involves mapping an image onto the area within vertices and edges - a process known as texture mapping.

+Dijkstra's algorithm, employed in computer game AI, is used for path finding using a weighted graph.

-Here we see the remains of leaves which have been devoured by insects.
+Turning our attention to nature, here we see the remains of leaves which have been devoured by insects.
 The veins that remains shows the passages by which water was once delivered.
 Our own nervous system and arteries look unremarkably similar!

 <img src="leaf-eaten.png" width="500"/>

-We need go no further than our thoughts to realize that the neurons in our own brains form a network graph.
+In fact, we need go no further than our thoughts to realize that the neurons in our own brains form a network graph.
 Indeed graphs are everywhere.

 <img src="brain.png" width="500"/>